comodojo/rpcclient/README.md

 The `addRequest` method expects a third optional parameter (`$id`) to handle id of JSON-RPC request.

 If it is set to `true` (default), client will automaticaly generate a random id for the request; if it is a scalar, value will be used as id.
-Other values will produce a `null` id (notification).
+Null value will produce a `null` id (notification).

 ```php
 // auto id